yenvu93/ActorTrackor/README.md

 -------------------------------------------------------------------------------------------

-Run Actor tracking in video:
+Run Actor tracking in the video:

 cd actortracker/demos